We believe in…

 - Asylum Seeker Resource Centre

-We are committed to donating the equivalent of 5% of revenues (or more) to charitable partners in 2020 (including in-kind product donations).
+We are committed to donating the equivalent of 5% of revenues (or more) to charitable partners (including in-kind product donations).

 - Committed to providing payment plans for all events and trainings, as well as a number of ‘Pay What You Can’ places in our Youth Mentor Training to ensure we’re making this training accessible to those who would otherwise not be able to afford to join us or have marginalised identities.
 Our current round includes 17% of students who are paying via a Pay What You Can application.
 We aim to welcome approximately 15% of students in all future rounds on Pay What You Can applications.